vincegellar/Advanced-Agriculture/README.md

 # Advanced Agriculture

+**_Warning: The project is still in early development, so expect some features and documentation to be missing, or not work correctly._**

 ## What is this all about?
 Use a Raspberry PI to monitor, and care for your plants.
 Connect the sensors to NodeMCUs to connect many plants to one Raspberry.